 She has worked on four major TV shows in the last year alone, including guest starring in Law & Order: SVU (a rite of passage for all New York actors), as well as many independent films, commercials, web series, music videos, video games, live and recorded comedy sketches, and in more readings and workshops than she can count.
 She's had the pleasure of playing a delicious range of differing characters across all genres, and the privilege of being directed by industry titans such as David Hyde Pierce, Eric Stoltz, Jack O’Brien, and Harris Yulin, while working with such prominent actors as Annette Bening, James Franco, Elisabeth Moss, Mercedes Ruehl, and Tracy Letts, to name a few.

-Georgia has directed many children’s theatre productions with The Young Artists and Writers project, as well as full-scale and one-act plays in New York City, and around the Northeast.
-Her on-camera directing work includes five episodes of the comedic web series Two Mara, a very trippy music video for viral sensation Mikey Shyne, and several short films and sketches.
-She has produced both short and feature length independent films, and worked as a freelance casting director for film and theatre.
+In addition to her acting work, Georgia has directed several full-scale and one-act plays in New York City and around the Northeast, and has been a director of new works with Stony Brook's annual Young Artists and Writers Project (YAWP) for more than four years.
+Her on-camera directing work includes five episodes of the comedic web series Two Mara, one very trippy music video for viral sensation Mikey Shyne, and multiple short films and comedy sketches.
+Georgia has also produced both short and feature length independent films, and worked as a freelance casting director for film and theatre.

 Perhaps her greatest passion, however, is coaching other actors individually, and witnessing the breakthroughs in their work.
 She's worked for many years as a private acting coach for a wide array of actors, from series regulars and Broadway stars, to children and recent college-grads, on just about every kind of material out there.